EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Organisations have associated natural persons who are authorised to act on behalf of the organisation.
 These signatory rights are notified by the organisation to national commercial registers.
-The national commercial registers issue enterprise credentials to organisations including the relevant signatory rights (see section [6.
-Issue Enterprise Credential](#6-issue-enterprise-credential).
+The national commercial registers issue organisational credentials to organisations including the relevant signatory rights (see section [6.
+Issue Organisational Credential](#6-issue-organisation-credential).
 Therefore, the national commercial registers act as Attestation Providers.
-For authorisation purposes, natural persons may present the enterprise credential to Relying Parties.
+For authorisation purposes, natural persons may present the organisational credential to Relying Parties.
-The enterprise credential contains a list of natural persons with signatory rights.
+The organisational credential contains a list of natural persons with signatory rights.
 This list also includes the unique identifiers of the natural persons in the form of a DID.
 By signing the credential presentation using the private key associated with a natural person DID that is part of the signatory list, users of the organisational wallet can prove to Relying Parties, that they have signatory rights.
-The Relying Party verifies the signature and associates the DID used with the signatory entry in the enterprise credential.
+The Relying Party verifies the signature and associates the DID used with the signatory entry in the organisational credential.

-In order to include the DID in the enterprise credential, the relevant natural persons must first register with the commercial register.
+In order to include the DID in the organisational credential, the relevant natural persons must first register with the commercial register.
 This process involves the authentication and communication of the natural person DID, which is managed in the organisational wallet.
 Further, a natural person credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see section [5.
 Issue Natural Person Credential](#5-issue-natural-person-credential)).